morgankenyon/LampTheme/README.md

 # LampTheme
-A git repo to hold the Lamp Hugo Theme
+A git repo to hold code while building a Hugo theme based off of [this tutorial](https://www.pakstech.com/blog/introduction-to-hugo/).